 If you are starting this reading wondering “What is Preoperative Planning?”, let us start by assuring you that preoperative planning is the most important part of the surgery.

 Preoperative planning is the process of preparing for surgery.
 By this means surgeons define the expected outcome and, with early feedback, if that outcome is achievable.
 It affects the patient (diagnosis and treatment), the surgeon, and the operating room staff.

 While it may be a new concept for some, it has been around for a while now.
 It has been accepted as a necessary standard by many professionals, especially in the area of orthopedic surgery.

 Traditionally, the exercise involves the written down, step-by-step "blueprint" of the surgical procedure that works as preoperative risk assessment.
-This allows not only to ensure optimal patient care but also to improve resources management and time optimization.
+This allows not only to ensure optimal patient care but also to improve resource management and time optimization.

 Preoperative planning offers many benefits for the surgeon and the patient.
-For the surgeon, with a good pre op plan, things will go smoother, faster, and with less stress during the operation.
+For the surgeon, with a good pre-op plan, things will go smoother, faster, and with less stress during the operation.

 On the other side, you can define personalized solutions for each patient, increasing efficiency and accuracy and ultimately decreasing surgical risk.
 While not every orthopedic surgery requires a detailed operative plan, every procedure needs a well-thought-out plan.

 In this article, we will be talking about why pre-op evaluation planning should be standard.
 How technology and artificial intelligence can be used in matters of preoperative clearance will also be discussed.

 Pre Op: the 3 stages before the day of surgery